Qiskit/RFCs/0016-base-primitive-unification.md

     circuit: QuantumCircuit
 ```

-Different primitive types (such as `Estimator`) are intented to subclass this type
+Different primitive types (such as `Estimator`) are intended to subclass this type

 ### DataBundle